pablo1793/mp2-think-twice-memory-game/README.md

 ### Testing client stories from UX section of README.md

 1. As a new player, I want to be able to play the game without having to read an extensive list of instructions.
     * This player will find minimal instructions in the form of prompts in the screen overlays.
 These are limited to indicating they should click to either start or restart the game.
+Meanwhile, the gameplay itself is basic enought to not require instructions.
 2. As a new player, I want to play a simple memory game to distract me during my 15-minute break.
     * The game will fit into this user's 15 minute timeframe nicely.
 Whether they choose to play once or a number of times.
 As it requires no preparation, and each attempt will last at most 100 seconds.
 3. As a new player, I want the game to look appealing and function intuitively.